Aadama Jaichomada: Soundtrack

 The soundtrack for the film was composed by Sean Roldan.
-Aadama Jaichomada marked Sean's fourth film as a composer, followed by Vaayai Moodi Pesavum, Sathuranga Vettai and Mundasupatti, all of them were released in 2014.
+Aadama Jaichomada marked Roldan's fourth film as a composer, followed by Vaayai Moodi Pesavum, Sathuranga Vettai, and Mundasupatti, all of which were released in 2014.
 The five song soundtrack had lyrics penned by Pa.
-Vijay, GKB, Rajhesh Vaidhya and Sean himself as the lyricist.
+Vijay, GKB, Rajhesh Vaidhya and Roldan himself as the lyricist.
 The audio launch event was held at Sathyam Cinemas in Chennai on 1 September 2014, where the makers unveiled the film's soundtrack and theatrical trailer of the film.

 The soundtrack received positive reviews.
-Behindwoods gave a rating of 2.5 out of 5 to the album stating, "Sean Roldon continues his approach to bring new sounds to Tamil film songs.
+Behindwoods gave a rating of 2.5 out of 5 to the album stating, "Sean Roldan continues his approach to bring new sounds to Tamil film songs.
 But Aadama Jaichomada songs will need the visuals to be evaluated better."
 Indiaglitz gave a rating of 3 out of 5 to the soundtrack.